9 FAM 402.10

 9 FAM 402.10-13 (U) Readmission After Maximum Total Period of Stay Has Been Reached

 a.
-(U) A nonimmigrant who has spent the maximum allowable period of stay in the United States in H and/or L status may not be issued a visa or be readmitted to the United States under the H or L visa classification, nor may a new petition, extension, or change of status be approved for that alien under INA 101(a)(15)(H) or INA 101(a)(15)(L), unless the alien has resided and been physically present outside the United States, (except for brief trips for business or pleasure) for the time limit imposed on the particular H category, or unless the exception under AC21 described above at 9 FAM 402.10-12 paragraph d(2) applies.
+(U) A nonimmigrant who has spent the maximum allowable period of stay in the United States in H and/or L status may not be issued a visa or be readmitted to the United States under the H or L visa classification, nor may a new petition, extension, or change of status be approved for that individual under INA 101(a)(15)(H) or INA 101(a)(15)(L), unless the individual has resided and been physically present outside the United States, (except for brief trips for business or pleasure) for the time limit imposed on that H category, or unless the exception under AC21 described above at 9 FAM 402.10-12 paragraph d(2) applies.

 9 FAM 402.10-13(A) (U) H-1B Nonimmigrants

-(U) An H-1B alien who has reached his or her maximum allowable period of stay in H-1B visa status must have resided and been physically present outside the United States, except for brief trips for business or pleasure, for the immediate prior year in order to re-qualify.
+(U) An H-1B applicant who has reached his or her maximum allowable period of stay in H-1B status must have resided and been physically present outside the United States, except for brief trips for business or pleasure, for the immediate prior year to re-qualify.

 9 FAM 402.10-13(B) (U) H-2A, H-2B, and H-3 Nonimmigrants